rnanosaur/rnanosaur.github.io/_tutorial/04-install-desktop.md

 Like the nanosaur installation, download and run the Nanosaur script on your desktop following the line below

-{% capture code %}curl https://raw.githubusercontent.com/rnanosaur/nanosaur/master/nanosaur/scripts/nanosaur -o $HOME/nanosaur && chmod +x $HOME/nanosaur && $HOME/nanosaur install{% endcapture %}{% include code.html code=code lang="sh" copyable=true %}
+{% capture code %}curl https://github.com/rnanosaur/nanosaur/releases/latest/download/nanosaur -o $HOME/nanosaur && chmod +x $HOME/nanosaur && $HOME/nanosaur install developer{% endcapture %}{% include code.html code=code lang="sh" copyable=true %}

 The script install in your desktop:
  * A new [**nanosaur**](https://github.com/rnanosaur/nanosaur/wiki/script_nanosaur) command
- * A new ROS2 nanosaur workspace **nanosaur_ws** in your home folder
+ * A new ROS2 nanosaur workspace **nanosaur_core** in your home folder